All Episodes

 It's a television age.

-You want to be in politics and you can't master TV, then you have many hills to climb.
+You want to be in politics and you can't master TV, then you have many hills to climb, many obstacles ahead of you, many Botox treatments in store.

-For national Democrat politicians, it's particularly helpful to therefore develop extensive contacts with the media that you will soon be controlling.
+For national Democrat politicians, it's particularly helpful to, therefore, develop extensive contacts with the media that you will soon be controlling.

 Networking with the networks, in other words.